QuantEcon/python-lecture-sandpit.myst/lectures/eig_circulant.md

 serves as  a **cyclic shift**  operator that, when applied to an $N \times 1$ vector $h$, shifts entries in rows $2$ through $N$ up one row and shifts the entry in row $1$ to row $N$.

-Singular values of a permutation matrix are all $1$s.

 Eigenvalues of permutation matrix $P$ can be computed  by constructing